 So let’s dissect the way through which this movie has disappointed me.

-Was the presence of Bella Throne really required in the movie???
+Was the presence of Bella Thorne really required in the movie???

 The Obvious answer is NOOOO, it was not required.
 But the director thought why not add a self-obsessed pretty girl who likes to bully other to make this movie a typical high school teen cliche movie.